Examination Questions

 May I take a break or use the restroom during the exam?

 Although you may take breaks, the exam clock will continue to run.
 You’ll have to complete your tutorial, the exam itself, and an optional satisfaction survey within established times.
-Because breaks aren’t built into the appointment, it's best to take care of personal business before the exam and to keep comfort breaks to a minimum.
+For that reason, it's best to take care of personal business before the exam and to keep comfort breaks to a minimum.

 What should I do if I have an ADA-qualifying disability and require testing accommodations?